muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 integral types, of which `System.Int32` is the most commonly used.

-.NET doesn't have a native dedicated unlimited-size-fraction type but does provide several fixed-size exact rational types such as `System.Decimal`.
+.NET doesn't have a native dedicated unlimited-size-fraction type but does provide several fixed-size exact rational types such as `System.Decimal` and `System.Float`.

 .NET has a direct `Bits` analogy which is provided by the .NET class `System.Collections.BitArray`.